kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/roadmap-uses.md

----
-categories: ["Coding", "Sprints", "Milestones", "PoC"]
-tags: ["code","milestone","poc2023q1"]
-title: "Possible Roadmaps for Particular Use Cases"
-linkTitle: "Roadmap Possibilities"
-weight: 2
----

 ## Background

-The outline [mentions features that need not be implement at first](outline/#development-roadmap).
+The outline [mentions features that need not be implement at first](../outline.md/#development-roadmap).
 In the following sections we consider some particular use cases.

 ## MVI